-Grants and Subventions - were \$397,070 higher than budgeted because of an additional allocation by the EPA.
+Grants and Subventions - were \$241,526 higher than budgeted because of an additional allocation by the EPA of approximately 78,000, the Department of Motor Vehicles (DMV) of approximately 144,000, and other governmental agencies of approximately \$19,000.

-Charges for Services - were \$704,550 lower than budgeted because the Innovative Technologies Group (ITG) of the APCD operates on two-year contract cycles.
-Additional moneys were budgeted in case ITG could complete additional activities in the 2003-04 fiscal year.
+Charges for Services - were \$768,071 lower than budgeted because the Innovative Technologies Group (ITG) of the APCD operates on two-year contract cycles.
+Additional monies are budgeted in case ITG could complete additional activities in a given fiscal year.